-9.6 The balance was to fund a joint event with Hull University and others.
-Again no spend took place in 20/21 and the balance will be rolled forward.
+9.5 The balance was to fund a joint event with Hull University and others.
+The balance will be rolled forward.

-QICS Reassessment & Quality in Careers Standards (AKA Gold Standard)
+Quality in Careers Standards (QICS) Reassessment

-- 9.7 This supports the delivery of a national quality careers kite mark to schools and colleges in the Humber area & funding to enable Quality in Careers Standard re-assessments to take place.
-Funds will be drawn down as standards are achieved over the next 18-24 months. - 9.8 Potential commitments to date are:
+9.6 This supports the funding to enable Quality in Careers Standard reassessments to take place.
+Funds will be drawn down as standards are achieved over the next 12 months.